josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/02_bchn-upgrade.md

 ![Bitcoin Cash Node download screen](https://github.com/josh-wong/bitcoin-cash-node-on-raspberry-pi/blob/main/docs/assets/screenshots/bitcoin_cash_node_download.png?raw=true)

 After the compressed package finishes downloading, let's move the compressed file to the SSD.
 To do so, open **Terminal** and run the following command.
+Be sure to:
-Be sure to replace **<new-version-number\>** with the version number that matches the package we just downloaded.
+- Replace **<NEW-VERSION-NUMBER\>** with the version number that matches the package we just downloaded.
+- Replace **<SSD-DIRECTORY>** with the name of our SSD drive where the current Bitcoin Cash Node lives.

-`sudo mv Downloads/bitcoin-cash-node-<new-version-number>-aarch64-linux-gnu.tar.gz /<SSD-directory-containing-downloaded-package>`
+`sudo mv Downloads/bitcoin-cash-node-<NEW-VERSION-NUMBER>-aarch64-linux-gnu.tar.gz /<SSD-DIRECTORY>`

 Next, let's go to the SSD directory by running the following command.
-Be sure to replace **<SSD-directory-containing-downloaded-package\>** in the command below with the directory where we saved the compressed package to.
+Be sure to replace **<SSD-DIRECTORY-CONTAINING-DOWNLOADED-PACKAGE\>** in the command below with the directory where we saved the compressed package to.

- `cd /<SSD-directory-containing-downloaded-package>`
+ `cd /<SSD-DIRECTORY-CONTAINING-DOWNLOADED-PACKAGE>`

 Now, let's extract the compressed package.
 Let's open **Terminal** and run the following command.
-Be sure to replace **<new-version-number\>** with the version number that matches the package we downloaded.
+Be sure to replace **<NEW-VERSION-NUMBER\>** with the version number that matches the package we downloaded.

-`sudo tar -xvzf bitcoin-cash-node-<new-version-number>-aarch64-linux-gnu.tar.gz`
+`sudo tar -xvzf bitcoin-cash-node-<NEW-VERSION-NUMBER>-aarch64-linux-gnu.tar.gz`

 The files from the newer version of Bitcoin Cash Node will be extracted to the SSD.
 We don't need the compressed package anymore, so let's remove it by running the following command in **Terminal**.
-Be sure to replace **<new-version-number\>** with the version number that matches the package we downloaded.
+Be sure to replace **<NEW-VERSION-NUMBER\>** with the version number that matches the package we downloaded.

-`sudo rm bitcoin-cash-node-<new-version-number>-aarch64-linux-gnu.tar.gz`
+`sudo rm bitcoin-cash-node-<NEW-VERSION-NUMBER>-aarch64-linux-gnu.tar.gz`

 Now that we have our new Bitcoin Cash Node files extracted, let's move the blockchain data to the upgraded version of the Bitcoin Cash Node.